 By rethinking delivery, school schedules and funding mechanisms, schools from Bonners Ferry to Blackfoot can access the Idaho PTECH Network and provide students the ability to gain — at little or no cost — meaningful credentials, associate of arts degrees and pathways to Idaho jobs in healthcare, high tech manufacturing and information technology.

 Removing the barriers between high school and college and making the Idaho PTECH Network a reality for our state and its students will require a tremendous amount of strategic planning over the next six months.
 A robust planning process, infused with design thinking, is already underway with key partners in Idaho industry and education.

-Alan Millar, former president of the Idaho Charter School Network and principal at Forrest M. Bird Charter School in Sandpoint, Idaho, has accepted the position of executive director of the Idaho PTECH Network.
+Alan Millar, former president of the Idaho Charter School Network and principal at Forrest M. Bird Charter School in Sandpoint, Idaho, is the executive director of the Idaho PTECH Network.
 Alan will carry forward the network’s mission, vision and long-term sustainability efforts.
-Deborah Pence and Molly Huckaby, who bring a wealth of experience, will join Alan in this endeavor.
+Deborah Pence and Molly Huckaby, who bring a wealth of experience, join Alan in this endeavor.

 Consider the numbers:

 The J.A. and Kathryn Albertson Foundation believes that we can’t continue to do the same things to serve students in the same way and expect different outcomes.

 The Foundation issued a Request for Proposals (RFP) with the intent of catalyzing the creation of early college high schools that will provide students with the credentials and skills needed to launch meaningful careers.
 Inspired by the PTECH schools that have opened in partnership with IBM in New York and Illinois, PTECH in Idaho will be created in collaboration with higher education institutions and industry partners.